AdobeDocs/experience-manager-65.it-IT/help/forms/using/record-transaction-custom-implementation.md

 ---
-title: Registra una transazione per implementazioni personalizzate
+title: Registrare una transazione per le implementazioni personalizzate
 seo-title: Record a transaction for custom implementations
-description: Utilizzare l'API TransactionRecorder per registrare le azioni non contabilizzate automaticamente come transazioni
+description: Utilizzare l'API TransactionRecorder per registrare automaticamente le azioni non contabilizzate come transazioni
 seo-description: Use the TransactionRecorder API to record actions which are not accounted as transactions automatically
 uuid: a22b1a0b-7553-4a17-8fb4-a3bee97b4a98
 contentOwner: khsingh